rlmoser99/ruby_chess/README.md

 I used a mixture of TDD and writing tests as I wrote each method.
 I used TDD when I needed it to guide the results, for example the different piece's moves and captures.
 I wrote unit tests for incoming command methods, incoming query methods, and outgoing command methods.

 **Add Simple Computer Player:**
 Since the white player always goes first and has a slightly higher advantage, I decided to have the computer player always be the black player to keep game set-up simple.
-The computer player chooses a piece with legal moves and/or captures.
+The computer player simply chooses a piece with legal moves and/or captures.